UffaModey/pyapi-task/README.md

 request method: GET

-    - key - username
-        - Value - "name of user liking the image"
+    - slug:username = name of the user to GET
-    - key - imageurl
-        - Value - "url of image"

 ### Using the API